jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 1. Review the ARM Template files `template.json` and `parameters.json`.
 Notice how there are a number of parameters which are used to update the Resource Group, and create or update the App Service Plan and Web App.

 2. Update the `parameters.json` file, replacing the `<prefix>` part with your initials plus a two-digit number, for example `jmb88`.
 The resulting name needs to be globally unique to correctly provision resources.
-Also change `<yourSubscriptionId>` to your Azure subscription ID.
+Change `<yourSubscriptionId>` to your Azure subscription ID.
+Also, be sure the Resourc Group name matches the name of your Resource Group.

 3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following:
     - Only runs when changes are made to the workflow file itself